Psifer/Encipher/README.md

 ![alt text](https://github.com/Psifer/Encipher/blob/master/PasswordSaver/EncipherImages/encipher%20createaccount%20page.png)![alt text](https://github.com/Psifer/Encipher/blob/master/PasswordSaver/EncipherImages/encipher%20login%20page.png)

 Encipher encrypts the user inputted data into AES-256 bit encryption which is then saved on the local database created by the program.
+The confidential information can then be revealed by clicking on the decrypt button where it displays the decrypted information but does not save the exposed info to the database.
 ![alt text](https://github.com/Psifer/Encipher/blob/master/PasswordSaver/EncipherImages/encipher%20passSaver%20page.png)

 Encipher also includes a password generator where you can select the type of character and length of password.
 Allowing